amsuggs/SPIT/README.md

 1. clone this repository
 2. cd into root directory of the repository
 3. `python spit.py`
-4. pulsar file will be out putted into hte PulsarSignalOutputs directory
+4. pulsar file will be outputt into the PulsarSignalOutputs directory

 ## Developer Information